 - Mergers/Acquisitions/Yay! – one thing Silicon Valley companies love to do is buy other companies.
 By the end of 2017, IF we see successful legislation enabling capital repatriation we are likely to see the beginning of a multi-year buying spree.

 Why though?
-What is driving the need for the big players in Silicon Valley to want to invest in acquire new externally developed technologies into their portfolios?
+What is driving the need for the big players in Silicon Valley to want to invest in acquiring new externally developed technologies into their portfolios?

 2) The Cloud